ShrutiHule/firstrepo/README.md

 # firstrepo
-This is  mu first Git Repository
+This is  my first Git Repository
+Author - Shruti